mevdschee/php-crud-api/README.md

 - "firewall": Limit access to specific IP addresses
 - "cors": Support for CORS requests (enabled by default)
+- "xsrf": Block XSRF attacks using the 'Double Submit Cookie' method
+- "ajaxOnly": Allow only AJAX requests to prevent XSRF attacks
 - "jwtAuth": Support for "Basic Authentication"
 - "basicAuth": Support for "Basic Authentication"
 - "authorization": Restrict access to certain tables or columns